nerveinvader/MNE-Learning/MNE-intent-speech/README.md

 We are attempting to detect, analyze, and decode EEG patterns before initiation of speaking, explaining, and conceptualization.

 ## Method
 We are going to use the dataset from the Nature paper "Thinking Out Loud", an open-access EEG dataset for inner speech recognition.
 The dataset contains three tasks per trial (each trial lasts ~5 secs): Intent, Talking, and Relaxing.
-For more information on their data collection, follow this link: [LINK]
+For more information on their data collection, follow this link: [https://openneuro.org/datasets/ds003626/versions/2.1.2]

 ## Tasks
 We are focusing on the "intent" part of the dataset, while feeding all three phases of each trial to the model.
 Preprocessing methods that we are using in this project are: